iizukanao/picam/README.md

 |   2 Mbps      |         1.0 sec |
 |   3 Mbps      |         1.3 sec |

-In HTTP Live Streaming (HLS), the latency will never go below 3-4 seconds.
-This limitation stems from the design of HLS.
+**In HTTP Live Streaming (HLS), the latency will never go below 3-4 seconds.** This limitation stems from the design of HLS.

-Tested with:
+The above results were tested with:

 - Video: 1280x720, 30 fps, GOP size 30
 - Audio: 48 Khz mono, 40 Kbps